reproto/reproto/doc/spec.md

 A specification is a UTF-8 encoded file containing declarations.

-Every file implicitly belong to a package, which depends on where it is located relative to the [build path].
+Every file implicitly belong to a package, which depends on where it's located relative to the [build path].

 Conceptually specifications belong to a package, and can have a version.